msaari/relevanssi-light/readme.txt

 Thanks to Otto Kekäläinen (ottok) for the original idea, development push, and all the feedback.

+Feedback is welcome.
+I follow the support forums here, but you can also post an issue on [the Relevanssi Light GitHub page](https://github.com/msaari/relevanssi-light).
+That's where the active development happens.

 = Comparison between Relevanssi Light and Relevanssi =

 Relevanssi Light is a simple, easy-to-use tool with limited capabilities.
 It provides very fast search results with better quality, but with little room for customization and adjustment.